luisan00/fastly-lib/README.md

 </table>

 ### Contributing
  I'll be happy to hear your ideas or fix some bug.
-Please feel free to send me a message or open a new issue.
+Please feel free to send me a message or create a new <a href="https://github.com/luisan00/fastly-lib/issues">issue</a>

 ### License